barsdeveloper/parser-nostrum/README.md

 // Use the parsing methods to check the text try {
-    // This method throws in case it doesn't parse palindromeParser.parse("Not a palindrome!")
+    // This method throws in case it doesn't parse correctly palindromeParser.parse("Not a palindrome!")
 } catch (e) {
     console.log(e.message) // Could not parse "Not a palindrome!"